backdrop-contrib/bee/API.md

         ),
       ),
       'aliases' => array('p'),
-      // Backdrop is not actually needed for this command.
-      //'bootstrap' => B_BOOTSTRAP_CONFIGURATION,
       'examples' => array(
         'b poem HAL' => bt('Display a poem about HAL.'), 'b poem --roses=Yellow Sarah' => bt('Display a poem about Sarah with yellow roses.'),